SageHack/hacklair/content/31c3-conferences-wrapup.md

 ### Why watch?

 If you are a programmer, want to laugh and learn about the insanity and philosophy of software engineering.
-Get really technical at the end.
+Get technical at the end.

 ---